-My work has ranged from theme park productions to Hollywood entertainment, interactive CD’s and games, and all things Internet — web sites, WordPress, and social media.
+My work has ranged from theme park productions to Hollywood entertainment, interactive CDs and games, and all things Internet — web sites, WordPress and social media.

 Before returning to California, where my current focus is web design and social media marketing, I lived in Germany for 12 years.
 There I had the opportunity to study German at the Universitäte des Saarlands and was involved in a variety of international business opportunities, including operating a vehicle export business for classic Mercedes-Benz off-road vehicles — Unimogs.
-I also designed and maintained eCommerce web sites for German clients, and bought commercial air time at RTL and print ads for the Bild for US clients advertising in Germany.
+I also designed and maintained eCommerce web sites for German clients, and bought commercial air time at RTL and print ads in the Bild Zeitung for US clients advertising in Germany.

 Prior to going independent with Digital VooDoo, I was a Producer for Warner Brothers Interactive.
 My assignment was the oversight of the game design on “The Egyptian Jukebox”, based on the book by Nick Bantock.
 I was also a Line Producer on the CD-ROM, “500 Nations”, hosted by Kevin Costner and distributed by Microsoft.
 The CD was an interactive history of American Indians based on the 8-part documentary.
 I was responsible for the localizations into French and Spanish.